 The District is required to establish a budgetary system and an approved Annual Budget.
-Annual Budgets are adopted on a basis consistent with generally accepted accounting principles for the general fund.
-All annual appropriations lapse at fiscal year end.
+Annual Budgets are adopted on a basis consistent with generally accepted accounting principles for all governmental funds.
+All annual appropriations lapse at fiscal year-end.

 The District follows these procedures in establishing the budgetary data reflected in the financial statements.